- Hidden Items

 In 2015, Carmel Lutheran (now Cornerstone Lutheran) brought the concept of the conference to Indiana to make it more easily accessible to more congregations "in the Heartland".
 Cornerstone hosted in 2016 as well, and St. Peter's Lutheran in Columbus assumed the leadership of the Best Practices for Ministry:Heartland conference for 2017 and 2018.
 They turned the reigns back over to Cornerstone Lutheran for 2019.

 There's an app for that!
 Download the 2019 Best Practices for Heartland app, available on Apple and Android.
-After you download and open the app, search for BPMH 2019 to find our event.

 The Best Practices for Heartland Conference is free to attend.
 Participants are responsible for their travel and accommodation expenses.